espressomd/espresso/doc/sphinx/introduction.rst

 * :file:`billiard.py`
     A simple billiard game, needs the Python ``pypopengl`` module

-* :file:`bonds-tst.py`
-   Test script that manually creates and deletes different bonds between particles (see :ref:`Bonded interactions`).
-This script performs:

-   * print defined bonded interactions
-   * print bonds on a particle
-   * delete bonds by index or name
-   * save/load a bond to/from a variable

-* :file:`cellsystem_test.py`
-    Test script that changes the skin depth parameter.
-This should not be seen as a benchmark, but rather as a rough estimate of the effect of the cellsystem.

-    ..
-        .. todo:: implement the older [tune_cells] call
-        .. todo:: add save/load optimal cell parameters from tune_skin()

 * :file:`chamber_game.py`
     Lennard-Jones gas used for demonstration purposes to showcase |es|.
 The game is based on the Maxwell's demon thought experiment.
 The snake is controlled by a gamepad or the keyboard to move particles between chambers against a pressure gradient.

-* :file:`debye_hueckel.py`
-    Charged beads with a WCA interaction are simulated using the screened Debye-Hückel potential.
-See :ref:`Debye-Hückel potential`.

 * :file:`ekboundaries.py`